 We’ll run you through the step-by-step instructions for cleaning, seasoning, and storing cast iron cookware.
 Plus, we’ve got the answers to some of the most frequently asked questions.

-Let it cool down completely before running hot water over it.
-Use a stiff cast iron brush to take off food residue.
-To remove stuck-on bits of food, create a paste of water and kosher salt and rub well.
-Rinse afterward.
-Dry thoroughly immediately to avoid rust.
+- To remove stuck-on food, create a paste of water and kosher salt and scrub the areas well.
+Rinse and dry thoroughly immediately to avoid rust.

 How to Clean Cast Iron

 When you’re done cooking with your cast iron pan, don’t clean it right away.
 Instead, follow these instructions.